 This Guide by the National Recreation and Park Association demonstrates that food waste can add to food costs, and programs can use the funds saved through waste reduction efforts to improve the overall quality of food served.
 By reducing food waste, programs may also improve children’s healthy eating.
 Engaging them to tackle food waste offers a great way to explore subjects, like global ecology; the food production cycle; community waste system practices, composting and recycling.

 Developed by the Ontario Department of Parks & Recreation, this video shows several different games that can be used to keep kids physically active during OST>

 This curriculum was designed for middle school youth as a companion to the PBS documentary In Defense of Food.
 It uses activities and film clips to give young people aged 10 to 14 new tools to think critically about food.
 Students prepare delicious recipes, create performance poetry and participate in peer-to-peer learning.

-A guide to sugar sweetened beverages, the health risks in serving to students, and alternatives to using them with children and youth.
+A guide to sugar-sweetened beverages, the health risks in serving to students, and alternatives to using them with children and youth.

 The OSNAP Guide:

 A Step by Step Process for Improving Nutrition and Physical Activity in Out of School Settings

 This guide is designed to help OST organizations implement the Out Of School Nutrition and Physical Activity Initiative (OSNAP), a program designed to improve physical activity and nutrition practices and policies.